Adaptive Bayesian Beamforming for Imaging by Marginalizing the Speed of Sound: Adaptive Bayesian Beamforming by Marginalizing of the Speed of Sound

-The Capon~\cite{capon_high-resolution_1969} spectral estimate of the optimal output power is defined as { } and is the only point where the data enters our likelihood.
+} and is the only point where the data enters our likelihood.
 Therefore, accurately estimating \(P_{s}\) is crucial to the performance of our beamformer.
 We further discuss this in~\cref{section:quadrature}.
-Since \(\mSigma_{\vn}\left(c\right)\) is a nonlinear function of \(c\), our model is not linear unlike its mathematical appearance.
+Since \(\mSigma_{\vn}\left(c\right)\) is a nonlinear function of \(c\), our model is not linear.

 The power strength constant is defined as {

 } where \(\mathsf{SNR} = \nicefrac{\sigma^2_s}{\sigma^2_n}\) is the signal-to-noise ratio and \(\mathsf{NL} = \sigma_n^2\) is the noise level.